xermicus/gha/README.md

 2. Obtain a firecracker supported kernel (5.10) and save it as `vmlinux.bin`
 3. Build the root filesystem: `./build-root.sh token root_passwd runner-name-X && vm rootfs.img rootfsX.img` (replace X with a number)
 4. Repeat the previous step for as many runners you want
-5. Add the systemd service
+5. Enable the systemd service

 # Issues
 These would be nice to fix for good but I ENOTIME: